bluespec/Piccolo/README.md

 [Note: Bluespec, Inc. provides free licenses to academia and for non-profit research].

-In either of the following directories:
+In any of the following directories:

-        builds/RV32IMU_Bluesim
-        builds/RV64AIMSU_Bluesim
+        builds/<ARCH>_Bluesim

   - `$ make compile link`